sahilpate-221s/StudyNotion_project/README.md

 ---

-StudyNotion emphasizes **engineering fundamentals, performance awareness, and real-world backend considerations**, making it suitable for technical interviews and scalable application design.
+StudyNotion focuses on **real-world backend engineering, performance optimization, and scalable architecture**, making it suitable for production-grade learning platforms.